 Sounds of the night

-If you’ve been inspired by Star Count last month to pop out for some stargazing, you might find yourself with unexpected company.
+If you’ve been inspired to pop out for some stargazing by our annual Star Count, you might find yourself with unexpected company.
 You never know what might be hopping, scurrying or flying nearby after dark…

 Frogs and toads are also planning to start the next generation and are active at night.
 Keep an eye out for them marching through the grass as they instinctively seek out ponds they remember from last year.
 Mind where you put your wellies!
 By the end of February, many will be laying their spawn, frogs in clumps and toads in strings.
 Tadpoles will hatch roughly two to four weeks later.